-The SLCDC covers the population living in the ten provinces who have been diagnosed by a health professional with one or more of the following conditions: mood and anxiety disorders (18 years of age and over).
-Excluded from the survey coverage are: persons living on reserves and other Aboriginal settlements; full-time members of the Canadian Forces; the institutionalized population and residents of certain remote regions (Quebec health regions of Région du Nunavik and Région des Terres-Cries-de-la-Baie-James).
-Altogether, these exclusions represent less than 3% of the target population.
+The SLCDC covers the population 20 years of age and over living in the ten provinces who have been diagnosed by a health professional with one or both of the following conditions: arthritis or hypertension.
+Excluded from the survey coverage are: persons living on reserves and other Aboriginal settlements; full-time members of the Canadian Forces; the institutionalized population and persons living in the Quebec health regions of Région du Nunavik and Région des Terres-Cries-de-la-Baie-James.
+Altogether, these exclusions represent less than 3% of the overall Canadian population.

-The questionnaire was developed by Statistics Canada, in collaboration with the Public Health Agency of Canada and their expert group: the Mental Health and Illness Surveillance Advisory Committee.
-Qualitative testing by Statistics Canada's Questionnaire Design Resource Centre, using face-to-face interviews, was conducted in March 2013.
+The two questionnaires were developed by Statistics Canada, in collaboration with the Public Health Agency of Canada and their arthritis and hypertension expert groups.
+Qualitative testing by Statistics Canada's Questionnaire Design Resource Centre, using face-to-face interviews, was conducted in May and June of 2008.